OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 # Driving a DC Motor using the Servo Expansion and an H-Bridge

+// this tutorial will show us how to control a dc motor using an h-bridge. we'll also continue using the class from the first example to create classes to help us accomplish our goals

 ## DC Motor
 // should be its own markdown file